-- 4. Press in and turn control knob clockwise to the OFF position. - 5.
+- 1. STOP!
+Read the safety information on page 15. - 2.
+Make sure manual shutoff valve is fully open. - 3.
+Turn control knob clockwise / to the OFF position. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information.
-If you don't smell gas, go to the next step. - 6.
-Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 33).
+Follow "B" in the safety information, page 15.
+If you don't smell gas, go to the next step. - 5.
+Turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 27, page 15).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or more.
+If so, the control knob may need to be pressed in for 30 seconds or less.
 This will allow air to bleed from the gas system.

-7. With control knob pressed in, press and release ignitor button.
+- If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - 6.
+With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
 If needed, keep pressing ignitor button until pilot lights.